 The UDI will inform you of the results and how to get your visa.

-Is it hard to work in Norway as a fruit picker?
+Is it hard to immigrate and work in Norway as a fruit picker?

 The answer might be a yes or a no. Fruit picking is an outdoor and physical job, and you have to engage in a lot of movements: